PEI’s principle established interdisciplinary research centers include:

 Climate Futures Initiative explores normative and positive approaches to the future of humankind, especially as that future is affected by climate change.
 The initiative features a wide-ranging dialogue across disciplines and world regions, with considerable attention to ethics.
 The project includes economists, political scientists, philosophers, and environmental scientists.

 The Carbon Mitigation Initiative is a 20-yearlong partnership among Princeton University and BP with the goal of finding solutions to the carbon and climate problem.
-The program involves over seventy faculty, research associates and graduate students from the sciences, engineering and policy fields.
+The program currently includes approximately 14 lead faculty and more than 50 research staff and students at Princeton from the sciences, engineering and policy fields.
 CMI’s research groups are aligned around projects in climate science, technology, and integration and outreach.

 The Center for BioComplexity, is home to a variety of research efforts, ranging from the modeling of the dynamics of ecological systems to the investigation of strategies for dealing with management of ecological resources in the Global Commons.
 Its focus is the development of new mathematical and empirical approaches to complexity in biology, looking for both unification and uniqueness across levels of organization.